plaid/account-funding-tutorial/README.md

 The `isIdentity` boolean in the code above represents whether the "Verify Identity Mode" checkbox was checked during account creation in the app.
 For the purposes of this tutorial, we'll assume it was checked, which sets `isIdentity` to true and executes the **/identity/get** call in the `if` block.
 From the response, we extract the owner names and emails associated with the account and store this information to verify user identity later.

 The **isProcessor** boolean in the nested `if` statement represents whether a processor is being used to transfer funds.
 We're using Dwolla to transfer funds, so the code in the nested `if` block will execute.
-In this block, we retrieve the initial account balance from the **/identity/get** response.
+The **isProcessor** boolean determines whether or not we make an **auth/get** call.
+Since both **auth/get** and **identity/get** return an initial balance, we can use either one to retrieve the initial balance.
+If an **auth/get** call is made, we will use it to retrieve initial balance data.
+However, since in this block **auth/get** is not called, we retrieve the initial account balance from the **/identity/get** response.

 Note that we didn't call **/accounts/balance/get** to retrieve initial balance information.
 Why?
-Well, many Plaid products other than Balance (like Identity) return balance information.
+Well, many Plaid products other than Balance (like Identity and Auth) return balance information.
 However, this data is typically updated about once a day and cached data is often returned.
 This balance information is sufficient for establishing an initial balance.
 For subsequent balance checks, we'll call **/accounts/balance/get** to retrieve real-time balance.
 We'll provide more detail in a different checkpoint of the tutorial.

 ### Checkpoint 3: Generating a partner processor token

 Next, we'll generate a partner processor token.
 This token will allow us to use Dwolla's API to transfer funds.
-On ~line 202 (after `let fundingSourceUrl = null;`), add the following:
+Replace line 201 (after `let fundingSourceUrl = null;`), with the following:

 ```js
 if (!isProcessor) {